epiphenomena/htidp/README.md

 - Whatever server ultimately processes the request returns either an html form or a JSON object containing:
   - the URL to POST the form or data to
   - a name or nickname selected by Alice
-  - an optional msg (240 character max length) from Alice for possible display to Bob
+  - an optional msg (utf-8 max length 240 characters) from Alice for possible display to Bob
 - Bob's server may use the name and msg fields to send a request for confirmation from Bob via Bob's client
 - Bob's server POSTs to the given URL the following form-data:
   - the token